JuliaFinance/Instruments.jl/README.md

 `Instrument{S,C}` is an abstract parametric type that is to be implemented for all financial instruments, where `S` the instrument's symbol identifier and `C` is its `Currency`.

-For concrete implementation of `Instrument`, see
+For examples of concrete implementations of `Instrument`, see

 - [Assets.jl](https://github.com/JuliaFinance/Assets.jl.git)